Pentax KP Review

 The Pentax KP also brings with it some new bracketing functionality not seen in past models.
 For example, Depth-of-Field bracketing allows you to bracket the camera's selected aperture value, while Motion Bracketing allows you to do much the same with shutter speeds.

 Another piece of great news is that the Pentax KP will support remote tethered shooting using the company's optional Pentax Image Transmitter 2 software and its related Lightroom plugin.
 That's huge news, as until now the software has been reserved for Pentax's medium-format and full-frame DSLR models, with APS-C shooters having to rely on reverse-engineered third-party solutions for tethered shooting.
 We're thrilled to see Ricoh has decided to bring tethering back for subframe shooters, as it's something we've been asking about for years!

-Available from February 25th, 2017, the Pentax KP will be sold in the US market at a list price of around US$1,100 body-only.
-The D-BG7 battery grip will be priced at around US$230, and will ship from May 2017 in the US market.
+Available since February 25th, 2017, the Pentax KP is sold in the US market at a list price of around US$1,100 body-only.
+The D-BG7 battery grip is priced at around US$230, and will ship from May 2017 in the US market.